Peiiii/gitary/README.md

 ---

-**Gitary** - Notion-like editing + Excalidraw drawing for your Git repositories.
+**Gitary** - Notion-like editing + AI-powered Excalidraw drawing + Global AI Assistant for your Git repositories.
 Your notes, your data, your control.